 Inflation targets are set in advance in order to define the medium-term framework for monetary policy decision-making and to anchor inflation expectations.
 In the case of Serbia, inflation target is set for three years ahead until the process of nominal, real, and structural convergence to the EU is finished.
 As the process is ongoing, inflation target is slightly above the quantitative definition of price stability and the inflation target level in developed countries (2.0% or 2.5%).
-At end-2019, inflation target was set at 3.0% until December 2022, with a tolerance band of ± 1.5 pp (National Bank of Serbia’s Memorandum on Inflation Targets until 2022 was adopted at the meeting of the NBS Executive Board of 12 December 2019).
+Headline inflation target for the period from January 2023 to December 2025 is set at the level of 3%, with a tolerance band of ±1.5 percentage points (National Bank of Serbia’s Memorandum on Inflation Targets until 2025 was adopted at the meeting of the NBS Executive Board of 8 December 2022).

 Measured as the annual percentage change in the Consumer Price Index, inflation target is set as a point value with a tolerance band.
 Inflation target is a precise and clear signal to the public of the inflation level that the central bank is trying to achieve.
 Also, the target is symmetrical which facilitates the central bank’s communication with the public in case of not only overshooting, but also undershooting the target.

 The target tolerance band (± 1.5) indicates the acceptable room for inflation movements, taking into account that many temporary small-scale shocks can cause short-term volatility of inflation rate, without requiring a monetary policy response.
 It also reflects the commitment of the NBS to stabilise economic activity as it creates room for monetary policy flexibility without jeopardising its credibility.